Junior in Materials Science and Engineering

 Dana started her research work as an undergraduate lab assistant in the Kriven Research Group at U of I. Her project involved the synthesis of high-entropy ceramics, composed of five randomly distributed elements in a single structure, and analyzing responses to high temperatures.
 In summer 2019, she was a lab researcher in the O’Carroll Research Group at Rutgers University.
 She developed new infrared-reflecting materials that will improve cost and energy efficiency of several instruments.

-In her current research project with Prof. Krogstad, Dana aims to understand the effect of aluminum in diboride films at high temperatures by obtaining their crystallization and oxidation kinetics.
+In her current research project with Prof. Krogstad, she aims to understand the effect of aluminum in diboride films at high temperatures by obtaining their crystallization and oxidation kinetics.
 The addition of aluminum in diborides (material needed in many industries for their resilience in extreme environments) may aid in the stability and characteristics of the material.

-Dana has taken leadership roles in different organizations.
+She has taken leadership roles in different organizations.
 She is the internal vice president of the Korean American Student Association, marketing director of the Institute for Solar Photovoltaic Innovation, Research, and Edu-Training, and is on the Committee on Environmental Sustainability.

-After graduation, Dana may take a gap year to teach or to work on a small research project before pursuing a PhD in hopes of becoming a professor.
+After graduation, she may take a gap year to teach or to work on a small research project before pursuing a PhD in hopes of becoming a professor.
 She would also like to push herself outside of her comfort zone and into new cultures to learn more about other people and herself.

-Dana is a senator in the Illinois Student Government representing the Grainger College of Engineering.
+Fun Facts: Dana is a senator in the Illinois Student Government representing the Grainger College of Engineering.
 She spends her free time with friends, walking throughout campus and trying desserts!